cakephp/docs/en/development/routing.rst

     use Cake\Routing\Router;

+    // Using the scoped route builder.
+    Router::scope('/', function ($routes) {
+        $routes->connect('/', ['controller' => 'Articles', 'action' => 'index']);
+    });

+    // Using the static method.
     Router::connect('/', ['controller' => 'Articles', 'action' => 'index']);

+``Router`` provides two interfaces for connecting routes.
+The static method is a backwards compatible interface, while the scoped builders offer more terse syntax when building multiple routes, and better performance.

 This will execute the index method in the ``ArticlesController`` when the homepage of your site is visited.
 Sometimes you need dynamic routes that will accept